-Mercury, currently in Beta, is an implementation of the BASIC programming language that is intended to be fully code-compatible with Microsoft Visual Basic.NET™
+Mercury is an implementation of the BASIC programming language that is fully code-compatible with Microsoft Visual Basic.NET™, but takes it to the next level, and to new horizons.

 With Mercury, you will be able to build your existing VB.NET projects, and leverage your Visual Basic™ language experience to write code for any modern target platform.
 That includes: